aig-hagen/aig-templates/README.md

-# LaTeX templates for theses, beamer presentations, and posters
+# LaTeX templates for AIG theses, beamer presentations, and posters